 - Official website: Cathay Pacific

 - Review: read here my review of Cathay Pacific’s Business Class in an Airbus A330.

-Four celebrity Chefs have been chosen to create Qatar Airways’s unique and diverse à la carte Business and First Class menu: Nobu Matsuhisa, Tom Aikens, Ramzi Choueiri, and Vineet Bhatia.
-Together, they spent months adapting and testing their specialty dishes for Qatar’s customers, taking into account not only flavours and spices, but how the taste buds are altered at 30,000 feet.
-Be prepared for extraordinary cuisine mouth-watering dishes whenever you like.
+Four celebrity chefs have been chosen to create Qatar Airways’s unique and diverse à la carte Business and First Class menu: Nobu Matsuhisa, Tom Aikens, Ramzi Choueiri, and Vineet Bhatia.
+Together, they spent months adapting and testing their specialty dishes for Qatar’s customers, taking into account not only flavors and spices, but how the taste buds are altered at 30,000 feet.
+Be prepared for extraordinary cuisine mouth-watering dishes when you fly Qatar Airways.

 - Official website: Qatar Airways.

-- Review: read here my review of Qatar Airways’ Business Class in a Dreamliner.
+- Review: read here and here my review of Qatar Airways’ Business Class in a Dreamliner.

 - Review: read here my review of Qatar Airways’ Business Class in a Boeing 777-300ER.